ilsani/ilsani.github.io/_posts/2017-08-12-cve2017-8114-roundcube-webmail-virtualmin-privilege-escalation.md

 `chgvirtualminpasswd` is a simple wrapper to [virtualmin](https://www.virtualmin.com/){:target="_blank"} that must run as root, which makes this injection more interesting.
 For the list of `modify-user` parameters see [virtualmin-doc](https://www.virtualmin.com/documentation/developer/cli/modify_user){:target="_blank"}.

 As example, a malicious user can inject a custom string as `$newpass` resetting the password of an arbitrary user.
-Attacker, authenticated as `mark`, can insert following string as new password:
+Attacker, authenticated as `mark`, can insert the following string as new password:
 ```
 foo --user john --pass hacked
 ```